 More About SSRI Alternatives

 Alternative to Meds Center’s drug rehab program is focused on discovering the medical reasons that may be causing a person to feel depressed.
-Do not fall for the single-molecule theory, for instance, of being “low in serotonin” and that’s the only factor contributing to their depression.
+You do not have to subscribe to the single-molecule or chemical imbalance theory, for instance, of being “low in serotonin” as if that’s the only factor contributing to depression.
 Has a low thyroid ever been checked?
+Magnesium or other deficiency?
 Is there an accumulation of neurotoxins like heavy toxic metals, environmental toxins, etc., that ruin the metabolism of food into energy?
-Is the diet is so significantly lacking in nutrition that they can’t produce what they need for brain health?
-Or is the person wrapped up in a life unfulfilling to them, in which they need more positive surroundings to make healthy changes?
+Is the diet is so significantly lacking in nutrition that it can’t produce what is needed for brain health?
+Or is one wrapped up in a life unfulfilling to them, in which they need more positive surroundings to make healthy changes?
+Take time to review the references listed in the summary above, and you will gain a wealth of information that you can use today to begin to improve your condition.

 5. Park J, Linde K, Manheimer E, Molsberger A, Sherman K, Smith C, Sung J, Vickers A, Schnyer R. “The status and future of acupuncture clinical research.”
 J Altern Complement Med.
 2008 Sep;14(7):871-81. doi: 10.1089/acm.2008.SAR-4.
 PMID: 18803496; PMCID: PMC3155101. [cited 2020 Dec 17]